-Overarching Need ELA instructional support
+Overarching Need Less than 75% of the students at CT Walker are proficient in Math as measured by the GMAS.

 How severe is the need?
 High

 Is the need trending better or worse over time?
-Worse
+Better

 Can Root Causes be Identified?
 Yes

 Priority Order 2